Auto-enrolment and phasing of contribution increases

 |Set 3||Based on all earnings.||2% at least 1% of which must be the employer’s contribution.||5% at least 2% of which must be the employer’s contribution.||7% at least 3% of which must be the employer’s contribution.|

 - An employer can agree to pay more than the employer minimum contribution, but can’t pay less than this.

-- The employee must be required to pay any difference between the employer contribution and the total minimum.
+- The employee must pay any difference between the employer contribution and the total minimum.